do-it-well/magento2-module-referralcandy/README.md

 ## Configuration

 By default, the module will be "enabled", but inactive.
 The module will not output anything to your site until it has been configured.
+You will need to fill out the "Connection Type", and the relevant options for the selected type.
-If nothing else, you will need to fill in the "App ID" and "Secret Key" fields, the values for which can be found under the "Plugin tokens" sections of your Referral Candy account profile.
+The values for the "Email" type can be found under the "Integration" section of your Referral Candy account, while the values for the "JavaScript" type can be found under the "Plugin tokens" sections of your Referral Candy account profile.

 Module configuration can be found under the Magento2 Admin Panel, in the
 section: